Conrad New York Downtown

 • The Conrad makes contemporary and modern art a core feature of the property with a 2,000-piece collection.
 One standout is German artist Imi Knoebel’s Mennige (Polygon) at the east entrance.
 The abstract piece looks like cherry-red rectangular forms in freewheeling motion.

 • In a city known for cramped quarters, it’s refreshing to find suites where you can spread out.
-The Conrad is the only all-suite hotel in Lower Manhattan.
+Rooms at the all-suite hotel start at a spacious 430 square feet.

-• With 30,000 square feet of space, Conrad New York Downtown boasts the largest hotel event venue in Lower Manhattan.
+• With 30,000 square feet of space, Conrad New York Downtown boasts one of the largest hotel event venues in Lower Manhattan.
 Even more of an incentive to throw your event here: the catering is from celebrated restaurateur Danny Meyer’s Union Square Hospitality Group (which includes esteemed restaurants like Gramercy Tavern and The Modern).

 • Shopaholics don’t have to head uptown to find retail nirvana.
 High-end brands like Burberry, Gucci and Saks Fifth Avenue all have locations within Brookfield Place, right next door to the Conrad.